 Professor Samani is a former BHF Professor of Cardiology and Head of the Department of Cardiovascular Sciences at the University of Leicester.
 He is a Consultant Cardiologist at the Cardiac Centre, Glenfield Hospital, Leicester where he continues to undertake clinical work.
-He is also Director of the National Institute for Health Research (NIHR) Leicester Biomedical Research Unit in Cardiovascular Disease.

 Professor Samani is a Fellow of the UK Academy of Medical Sciences and a NIHR Senior Investigator and holds fellowships of the American College of Cardiology, the American Heart Association and the European Society of Cardiology.

 Professor Samani’s research interests are focused around understanding the inherited basis of cardiovascular diseases.
 He has co-led the discovery of over 60 genetic loci associated with coronary heart disease.
 These findings are providing new insights into the causes of coronary heart disease and identifying novel approaches towards prediction, prevention and treatment of this common disease.
 Professor Samani has also made major contributions to our understanding of the relationship between biological ageing and the development of cardiovascular diseases.
 He has published over 450 research papers and is one of the most highly cited researchers in the world.

 For his services to the community, Professor Samani was made a Deputy Lieutenant of Leicestershire in 2009.
 In the 2015 New Year’s honours list, Professor Samani was awarded a knighthood for his contribution to medicine and medical research.